Ahmedelsa3eed/Bash-Scripting/README.md

 - grant the ``user`` privilege all over the ``dvwa`` database.

         grant all privileges on dvwa.* to 'user'@'127.0.0.1' identified by 'password';

+# ssh
+The following requirements must be met to be able to login into a remote machine via SSH:
+An SSH server must be running on the remote machine.
+The SSH port must be open in the remote machine firewall.
+You must know the username and the password of the remote account.
+The account needs to have proper privileges for remote login.

+        ssh [OPTIONS] [USER@]:HOST
+        ssh username@hostname

+## generate an SSH key pair,
+- use the following command:

+        ssh-keygen
+  By default, your private and public keys are saved in your ``~/.ssh/id_rsa`` and ``~/.ssh/id_rsa.pub`` files, respectively.

+## Sharing keys
+- share your public key with the remote machines
+- Use the ``ssh-copy-id`` command to copy your public key over to the destination system.

+        ssh-copy-id our_username@other_machine
+This will take our public key from its default location and transfer it to the other machine